What is Brand Equity?

 The deep mental impression that a customer possesses about a brand is referred to as a brand association.
 This is the image that a customer gets in his mind when a brand name is presented to him.
 For example, when we think of the Nike brand, we always associate it with athletic performance.
 When a consumer interacts with a brand, the brand association starts building.
 Brands should associate themselves with something positive to build a positive association.

-When a customer thinks about a particular brand, they start to recollect the logo, its colors, the product it offers, their past experience with this brand, the location where they find it, and also in the social media age, they also recollect the influencers who endorse these brands.
+When a customer thinks about a particular brand, they start to recollect the logo, its colors, the product it offers, their past experience with this brand, and the location where they found it, and also in the social media age, they also recollect the influencers who endorse these brands.

 For example, when you think of M&M, you still recollect their slogan, “Melts in your mouth, not in your hand.”
 This brand slogan was a classic example of describing an important attribute of M&M that remained forever in the memory of many customers.
 This kind of brand association helps customers to recollect a particular brand.